 319 Grant Program

-319 Grant Funding Information
+319(h) Grant Funding Information

 319 Projects often include an element of restoration.
 Pictured above, a volunteer plants a Hau Tree (Hibiscus tiliaceus) while others remove non-native, invasive grasses.

 At a minimum, grant recipients must provide 25% matching funds or in-kind contributions from non-federal sources.
 To learn more about matching requirements for EPA grants, visit the Code of Federal Regulations EPA 40 CFR Ch.1 (7-1-98 Edition) §31.24: Matching or cost sharing (3pp, 22K).

 Planting a Kukui Tree